stramulu/College-Student-Stress-Classifier/README.md

 2. **Open and run the analysis notebook**:
    - Open `models.ipynb`
    - Run all cells to execute the complete analysis
+   - This will create our packaged model used by app.py

 ### Model Files
 - The trained Random Forest model is saved as `stress_random_forest_model.pkl`